allancaffee/relay/website/versioned_docs/version-v11.0.0/guides/testing-relay-components.md

 ### @relay_test_operation

-Most of GraphQL type information for a specific field in the selection is not available during Relay runtime.
+Most of the time GraphQL type information for a specific field in the selection is not available during Relay runtime.
 By default, Relay, cannot get type information for a scalar field in the selection, or an interface type of the object.

-Operation with the @relay_test_operation directive will have additional metadata that will contain GraphQL type info for fields in the operation's selection.
+Operation with the `@relay_test_operation` directive will have additional metadata that will contain GraphQL type info for fields in the operation's selection.
 And it will improve the quality of the generated data.
-You also will be able to define Mock resolvers for Scalar (not only ID and String) and Abstract types:
+You will also be able to define Mock resolvers for Scalar (not only ID and String) and Abstract types:

 ```javascript
 {